200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-06-TheCollegeAnimalia.md

 ## Judge Comments

 The College Animals describes a delightfully bizarre mix of magic and mystery.
-There, ensorceled animals have created an academic cargo cult with predictably unpredictable consequences. _- [Marshall Miller]_({{site.baseurl}}/judges)
+There, ensorceled animals have created an academic cargo cult with predictably unpredictable consequences. - [_Marshall Miller_]({{site.baseurl}}/judges)